 The AFS and NISA membership consortium is open to all metalcasting personnel and will develop research programs to address the technical challenges that have been identified.

-For more information or to join the consortium, contact Steve Robison, AFS senior technical director, at email@example.com or 800/537-4237 ext.
+For more information or to join the consortium, contact Steve Robison, AFS chief technical services officer, at firstname.lastname@example.org or 800/537-4237 ext.
 227.

 Advanced Casting Research Consortium (ACRC) at Worcester Polytechnic Institute (WPI)